deepeshx/sme-bi-course-application/vm-exercises.md

 #### Dataset

-- [ ] Add datasets used to the `datasets/` folder
+- [ ] Add datasets used to the `datasets/` folder : `Digital Marketing_SiteData`

 #### Files

-- [ ] **Initial**: Add file to the `exercises/`  folder with the name `ex-1-intial.twbx` or `ex-1-intial.pbix` or `ex-1-initial.yxmd`, depending if you are auditioning for a Tableau/Power BI/Alteryx course.
+- [ ] **Initial**: Added the .pbix file to the `exercises`/ folder with the name `ex-1-intial.pbix`.
-- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-1-sol.twbx` or `ex-1-sol.pbix` or `ex-1-sol.yxmd`
+- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-1-sol.pbix`.

 #### Learning Objective

-*One measurable learning objective that this exercise assesses*
+*Upon completion of this exercise, learners should be able to effectively utilize drill-down and drillthrough and explore features in Power BI Service to analyze and gain deeper insights*

 #### Context

-*3 - 4 sentence description of why it’s important to learn how to do this task (linking back to the learning objective).
-Explain how this would be used in a real-life situation.
-Why is it useful, what problem does it solve?*
+*Imagine you are a digital marketing analyst working with comprehensive Google Analytics data in Power BI Service.
+Your manager has asked you to investigate specific data points and trends to make informed decisions for the upcoming fiscal year on the digital marketing activities and promotions.
+In this exercise, you will use the _Drill-down_, _Drillthrough_ and _Analyze_ features to perform a detailed analysis and present actionable insights.*

 #### Steps to be executed by the student (max 6)

-*Each bulleted instruction is a complete sentence that describes a specific task.*

-- Step 1
-- Step 2
-- Step 3
-- ...
+- In the `Power BI Service`, navigate to the workspace named `Digital Marketing`.
+- Access the `Digital Marketing Trends` report and identify a visual that displays the _Sessions by Year and Quarter_.
+- Drill down into the visual to explore the Sessions distribution by individual months within the Quarter.
+- Apply a filter to focus only on New visitor information in the report.
+- Right-click and _Drill-through_ in the visual from a specific month where the _number of sessions_ is lowest.
+- _Cross-filter_ and explore all the Social media platforms in which the bounce rate has been the highest.

 #### Exercise question:

-*This is a question presented to learners to check if the steps above were properly completed.
-It can be a multiple choice question or a question with a 1-3 word answer.
-It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*
+What is the bounce rate of Instagram for March 2023?
+- 43.97%
+- 40.00%
+- 28.57% (Right answer)
+- 55.34%

 #### End goal: